nstevens1040/mp42gif/README.md

 # mp42gif
-Python script to convert an MP4 file into an animated GIF.
+Python script that uses [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) to convert an MP4 file into an animated GIF.
 # Quick Start
 Download the executable
    - **Windows**